 The engineering supervisor requested an ergonomics assessment of Oil Shaft Plugs installation and removal.
 The assessment revealed a number of issues.
 The first was the repetitive hand activity to insert the plugs.
 The plugs were tightened by hand and no specific torque was required.

-For a batch of 20 assemblies, there are 2 plugs per assembly and about 5 turns of the hand per plug are needed to seat the plug: this amounts to about 200 hand turns.
+For a batch of 20 assemblies, there are 2 plugs per assembly, and about 5 turns of the hand per plug are needed to seat the plug: this amounts to about 200 hand turns.

 Removal of the plugs was the second issue.
 The plugs were difficult to remove by hand due to foreign material and thread wear.
-Once removed the plugs were tossed into bins located on wall behind the deburring station
+Once removed, the plugs were tossed into bins located on wall behind the deburring station.

 Oil Shaft Plugs – Recommendation Options